menabebawy/Animation/README.md

 ### Credentials

-To be able test login (username: admin, password: admin123)
+To be able to test login (username: admin, password: admin123)

 ## Features